exakat/exakat-docker/docs/description/Structures/ShouldChainException.md

+Should Chain Exception
 Chain exception to provide more context.

-When catching an exception and rethrowing another one, it is recommended to chain the exception : this means providing the original exception, so that the final recipiend has a chance to track the origin of the problem.
+When catching an exception and rethrowing another one, it is recommended to chain the exception : this means providing the original exception, so that the final recipient has a chance to track the origin of the problem.
 This doesn't change the thrown message, but provides more information.

 Note : Chaining requires PHP > 5.3.0.